bsmulders/CaptureTheData/README.md

 In a normal application flow you would:

 1. Create a trip, save the returned ID somewhere
-2. Start both the GSM and GPS logging in two separate processes
+2. Start the GSM, GPS and OBD logging in separate processes
 3. Cancel the logging when you are finished (CTRL+C)
 4. Parse the raw serial data to human understandable data
 5. Generate trip reports with all logging values for every 1/10th of a second in this trip